 On July 29, 2016, the Housing Opportunity Through Modernization Act of 2016 (HOTMA) was signed into law.
 HOTMA made numerous changes to statutes governing HUD programs, including sections of the United States Housing Act of 1937.
 Title I of HOTMA contains 14 different sections that impact the public housing and Section 8 programs.

-The Final Rule implementing broad changes to income and asset in Sections 102 and 104 of HOTMA, and for PHAs that administer the public housing program over-income provisions in Section 103, was officially published in the Federal Register on February 14, 2023.
+- The Final Rule implementing broad changes to income and asset in Sections 102 and 104 of HOTMA, and for PHAs that administer the public housing program over-income provisions in Section 103, was officially published in the Federal Register on February 14, 2023.
 On September 29, 2023, HUD issued notice PIH 2023-27, which provided guidance to PHAs on the implementation of the program changes described in the Final Rule.
+HUD issued a revised version of the notice on February 2, 2024. - The Final Rule implementing streamlining changes to the HCV and PBV programs was published on May 7, 2024, and codified certain provisions in Sections 101, 105, 106, and 112 of HOTMA as well as incorporating changes from the NSPIRE final rule.